DCG X The 3UP Project

 2025 05 10

-A collaboration between Death Conversation Game, GOOD DEATH CARE and CLUB WOOF focusing on supporting Club WOOF’s initiatives and conversations around companion animal/human relationships to death, dying and each other.
+An afternoon drop-in event offered through Container Brewing (Vancouver BC) between CLUB WOOF, GOOD DEATH CARE and I, focusing on supporting Club WOOF’s initiatives and creative conversations around companion animal/human relationships to death, dying and each other.

 MELISSA CAMPBELL

-(she/her) is the founder of Club WOOF, a small (and very new) non-profit organization dedicated to supporting compassionate dog population management.
-With a focus on funding spay and neuter clinics, vaccination and feeding programs, as well as supporting education programs.
+(she/her) is the founder of Club WOOF, a small non-profit organization dedicated to supporting compassionate dog population management.
+With a focus on funding spay and neuter clinics, vaccination and feeding programs, and supporting education programs.
 The goal is to foster safer and healthier environments that benefit both animals and people.
 Currently, Club WOOF is fundraising to sponsor spay and neuter clinics for communities in the greater Puebla (Mexico) area.

 ANASTASIA JARRY-MIHALKA (GOOD DEATH CARE)